-The SIFT Rules apply to a publicly-listed or traded trust that is a specified investment flow-through entity (a "SIFT trust"), and its investors.
+The SIFT Rules apply to a publicly-listed or traded trust that is a specified investment flow-through (a "trust" as defined in the Tax Act (a "SIFT trust"), and its investors.
 Certain distributions attributable to a SIFT trust's "non-portfolio earnings" are not deductible in computing the SIFT trust's income and the SIFT is subject to tax on such distributions at a rate that is substantially equivalent to the general tax rate applicable to Canadian corporations.
 Provided investments in Centurion Apartment REIT are not listed or traded on a stock exchange or other public market, Centurion Apartment REIT will not be subject to the SIFT Rules.
-If investments in Centurion Apartment REIT become publicly listed or traded, there can be no assurances that the Centurion Apartment REIT will not be subject to the SIFT Rules.
+If investments in Centurion Apartment REIT become publicly listed or traded, there can be no assurances that the Centurion Apartment REIT will not be subject to the SIFT Rules at that time.